 - There is effective financial control over the joint working relationship's activities. - There is on-going risk assessment for joint working relationship's activities.

-Responsibilities of the Director of Corporate ImprovementChief

-Superintendent Performance and Insight (TBC)
+Responsibilities of the Chief Superintendent Performance and Insight (TBC)

 In relation to joint working arrangements involving the Constabulary, responsibilities include to: